ControlledChaos/sitecore/README.md

 ## Development

 This is a complete overhaul of my years-old starter plugin.
-Many of the features in the old plugin are being tranferred over and rewritten as necessary and proper.
+Many of the features in the old plugin are being transferred over and rewritten as necessary and proper.
 These features and new ones will be listed here as they are implemented.

 ## Cover Image